un-ts/changesets-gitlab/README.md

 - publish - The command to use to build and publish packages
 - version - The command to update version, edit CHANGELOG, read and delete changesets.
 Default to `changeset version` if not provided
 - commit - The commit message to use.
 Default to `Version Packages`
-- title - The pull request title.
+- title - The merge request title.
 Default to `Version Packages`

 ### Outputs